The 5 Best Corporate Credit Cards for Startups in 2025

 These cards are also unique in that they do not require a personal guarantee, personal credit check or credit score of the business owner to open an account, relying instead on a company's cash flow to determine credit limits — more on this later.

-While all four of these cards work this way, they have plenty of differences.
+While all five of these cards work this way, they have plenty of differences.
 The only way to choose the best one is to compare their features.
 Read on for our comprehensive business credit card comparison.

 See also: Hit the Books: When To Hire a Bookkeeper For Your Startup